 - No cost before $100,000 in sales: You can use Shopify Tax to collect sales tax at checkout for your first $100,000 (per year) for free.

-The Shopify Tax fee is avoidable by using Shopify’s legacy tax solution, which is good enough for most merchants.
+The Shopify Tax fee is avoidable by using Shopify’s legacy tax solution, which has proved good enough for many merchants.

 4. Transaction Fees by Apps (Avoidable)